The 19 Best Local Breweries in the Sacramento Area

 Loomis Basin Brewing Company is a must if you’re spending the day in Loomis, a charming community nestled in the Sierra foothills just northeast of Sacramento.
 Loomis Basin is the go-to source for craft beer for Loomis residents — and a popular choice for beer connoisseurs throughout the region.
 Sip on freshly brewed beers in the industrial interior or out on the airy patio with communal picnic tables, greenery and string lights.
 LBB brews a selection of year-round favorites, including the Allgood IPA, the Alohawk, the Vindicator IPA, the Jungle Bear Pale Ale, and the Golden Eagle Mandarin Wheat, plus a number of seasonal beers.

-Situated in East Sacramento just a few blocks from Sac State, Sactown Union Brewery is a community-oriented production microbrewery and tasting room.
+Situated in East Sacramento just a few blocks from Sac State, Tower Brewing is a community-oriented production microbrewery and tasting room.
 This popular brewery offers a weekly trivia night, daily food trucks parked on site, and weekly live music events.
-Plus, Sactown Union is dog-friendly!
-Check out what’s on tap now at Sactown Union, from long-time favorites to experimental new releases.
+Plus, the brewery is dog-friendly!
+Check out what’s on tap now at Tower Brewing, from long-time favorites to experimental new releases.

 Photo Courtesy of Dan Rafferty via Big Sexy Brewing Company